Welcome to the Rudloe and environs website.

 Contact rudloescene through the 'Contact' page.

-A walk taking in Lower Rudloe, No Notion, Collett's Bottom, Weavern Lane, Biddestone (outskirts) and a return via Field Barn Farm Lane and Weavern found, on this first weekend of release (of sorts) from Covid-19 lockdown, a normally quiet By Brook Valley awash with people from far and wide.
+A walk taking in Lower Rudloe, No Notion, Collett's Bottom, Weavern Lane, Biddestone (outskirts) and a return via Field Barn Farm Lane and Weavern found, on this first weekend of release (of sorts, on Sunday 17th May 2020) from Covid-19 lockdown, a normally quiet By Brook Valley awash with people from far and wide.
 This is, of course, a bit of an assumption but of two groups that I spoke with (at the required distance), one was from Chippenham and the other from Bath.
 Both had driven to Weavern Lane and parked at its southerly end where there were four other vehicles parked (I encountered other vehicles heading down Weavern Lane on my outward leg).
 On a stroll where I would perhaps encounter one or two other people (or groups), on this day I ran into (and more on this in a moment): two runners in the Weavern byway; a family of five shortly afterwards; a couple heading down towards Collett's Bottom; an individual heading up from Collett's Bottom; a family of four at Collett's Bottom; a couple (of blokes) coming from Middlewick Lane; the two runners (from Bath) again at the 'car park' in Weavern Lane; an old gentleman (older than me) in Weavern Lane heading towards the car park; two lots of couples heading down Weavern Lane; a couple heading north on right-of-way BIDD21; a family of three (from Chippenham, with map) at Weavern; a cyclist on the Weavern byway; a family of four (with map) on the Weavern byway heading for Collett's Bottom; a family of five on the Weavern byway heading for Weavern; a couple at No Notion; a couple in a vehicle clearly looking for a parking spot - they went to No Notion and then returned and a couple near Folly Cottage at Lower Rudloe.

 Now if this is the new normal - people taking exercise or even holidays locally as recommended by the Government, then we need far wider access to the countryside as practised in other European countries such as Germany (who seem to get so much much 'righter' than we do).
 If the idea of accessing local countryside is for both exercise and to 'exercise' social distancing, then we need far greater swathes of countryside open in order to achieve this.
 At Collett's Bottom, I was 'stuck' - there was a family of four strolling in front of me and a couple of blokes walking at a fair pace behind me - a 'coming together' on what should be a remote country byway.
 So I took the naughty option, I took one of the (very) many lanes which are marked 'Private' and/or 'Wildlife Area' and there was, of course, nobody on this route.
 There are a great number of these private lanes here in the woods owned by the Hartham Estate.
 They are rarely used (by the owners and friends); the so-called 'Wildlife Area' is a euphemism for woodland where pheasant chicks are imported and reared for the 'sport' of shooting.